 Naturalist in the Classroom

-Naturalist in the Classroom (NIC) is a combination of classroom programs followed by a fieldtrip to the Shawnee National Forest; all guided by natural resource professionals.
+Naturalist in the Classroom (NITC) is a combination of classroom programs followed by a fieldtrip to the Shawnee National Forest; all guided by natural resource professionals.

 The goals for NIC are three-fold: To strengthen and expand the Shawnee’s environmental education program, to get kids in the outdoors, and to assist local educators in meeting Illinois learning standards.
-In 2014 the target grades that NIC is being offered are 3rd , 4th , and 5th grade students, and teachers have a choice of two program themes -Forest Ecology and Wetland Ecology.
-Fall application deadline is September 5, 2014.
+Target grades that NITC is currently being offered are 3rd , 4th , and 5th grade students, and teachers have a choice of two program themes -Forest Ecology and Wetland Ecology.
+Application deadline is January 15, 2015 for Spring Session.
 For more information or to learn when NITC will be offered in you area, contact: Sue Hirsch (618) 253-1005 or Linda Hauser (618) 833-8576